ennis/ashley/ashley/NOTES.md

 -> would need to write 90% of the logic in C++

 YAGNI: Don't write a reusable or extensible infrastructure until we have multiple IRs: it will probably be completely useless and need to be redesigned anyway

+# Non-extensible IR: storage of operations
+- No need for type-erased attributes anymore: drop ArenaAny
+- Interners per-type, as needed
+- Gap buffer for regions?

+Should we switch to Arcs instead of arena allocation?
+For types, yes.

+Operations in a SlotMap, organized in a linked list

+Value ID -> producing operation + containing region

+Operation storage:
+- linked-list + concrete structs allocated in Arena

+Keep a generic representation for Operations?
+Generic representations:
+- make generic operations easier, like traversing operands and results, traversing use chains, replacing values